HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

   The randomY coordinate is a random point between minY and maxY.
   The randomZ coordinate is a random point between minZ and maxZ.

-We store it in a new Vector 3 with the 3 coordinates as the values for x,y and z axis.
+We store it in a new Vector 3 with the 3 coordinates as the values for the x,y, and z axis.

 How to use: (Aim Trainer)